caraweisman/abSENSE/README.md

 For each gene in the input bitscore file, the following will be computed:

-a) The expected bitscore in each species in which no homolog was detected;
+a) The probabilities of a homolog being undetected in each species;

-b) The 99\% confidence interval around this bitscore in each of these species;
+b) The expected bitscores of homologs in each species;

-c) The overall probability of a homolog being undetected in each of these species.
+c) The 99\% confidence interval around this bitscore in each species.

 These results will be output to a set of tab-delimited files in a separate directory (by default named with the start time of the analysis; you can specify the name with a command line option, see below).
 Additional information on these output files is below.